Xon/XenForo-AlertImporvements/README.md

 A collection of improvements to the XenForo Alerts system.

+Note; Do not use MySQL statement-based replication with this add-on.

 #Features
 - For threads, automatically marks alerts as read from content on a given page when viewed.
 - Mark as unread link for individual alerts